Speck of Chaos

 The crossover from integrability to chaos can be studied with an indicator that quantifies how close the level spacing distribution is to $P_{\rm WD}(s)$.
 An example is the value of $\beta$ obtained by fitting $P(s)$ with the Brody distribution~\cite{Brody1981} (see also~\cite{Izrailev1990}),

 Chaotic systems give $\beta \sim 1$, while the Poissonian distribution leads to $\beta \sim 0$.

 In Figs.~\ref{Fig01} (a) and (b), we show $\beta$ as a function of the defect amplitude for the Ising (a) and the Lai-Sutherland model (b).
-(An equivalent figure for the single-defect XXZ model is in Ref.~\cite{Torres2014PRE}.)
 One sees that the range of values of $d$ for which $\beta \sim 1$ increases with system size, eliminating any suspicion that the appearance of the Wigner-Dyson distribution might have been a finite-size effect.
 A discussion about how the amplitude of the defect for the onset of chaos decreases as the system size grows is provided in Appendix~\ref{AppA} using for the that the single-defect XXZ model.

-The level spacing distribution and the ratio of consecutive levels~\cite{Oganesyan2007,Atas2013} detect short-range correlations only.
+The level spacing distribution and the ratio of consecutive levels~\cite{Oganesyan2007,Atas2013} detect short-range correlations.
 A more complete analysis of level statistics calls for the study of long-range correlations as well, as measured, for example, with the level number variance~\cite{Guhr1998}.
-We verified that the level number variance for the three single-defect models with $d \sim J$ approaches the GOE result as $L$ increases (not shown).
+We verified that the level number variance for the three single-defect models with $d \sim 1$ approaches the GOE result as $L$ increases (not shown).

 An advantage of the ratio of consecutive levels over the level spacing distribution and the level number variance is that the ratio does not require unfolding the spectrum.
 However, a prerequisite for all three quantities is the separation of the eigenvalues by symmetry sectors.
 If we mix eigenvalues from different subspaces, Poissonian statistics may emerge even when the system is chaotic~\cite{Santos2009}.